fivenet-app/plugins/fivem/fivenet/README.md

 ## Requirements

-* FiveM Server version `10488` and higher.
+- FiveM Server version `10488` and higher.
-    * With the Yarn Builder installed or you must manually build the code.
+    - With the Yarn Builder installed or you must manually build the code.
-* Frameworks ESX and QB-Core Frameworks are supported via the `Config.Framework` option in the `config/server.lua` file
+- Frameworks ESX and QB-Core Frameworks are supported via the `Config.Framework` option in the `config/server.lua` file
-* A running FiveNet server or at least FiveNet's DBSync ready
+- A running FiveNet server or at least FiveNet's DBSync configured.
+    - Must be running at least FiveNet version `v2025.5.3` or higher.

 ## Building